📝 Catering, events & group arrangements · ⏱️ 3 min read

 F&B cost per person = (Total ingredient costs + Waste buffer) / Number of people

-• Total ingredient costs: all ingredients for the complete arrangement
+• Total ingredient costs: every ingredient for the complete arrangement

-• Waste buffer: 5-10% extra for no-shows and portion differences
+• Waste buffer: 5-10% cushion for no-shows and portion differences

-• Number of people: the booked number (not the number that actually shows up)
+• Number of people: the confirmed booking number (never the actual turnout)

 Assembling ingredients and calculating costs